dvidelabs/flatcc/doc/binary-format.md

 # FlatBuffers Binary Format

+## Overview

+A FlatBuffers layout consists of the following types of memory blocks:

+- header
+- table
+- vector
+- string
+- vtable

+Each of these have a contigous memory layout.
+The header references the root table.
+Every table references a vtable and stores field in a single block of memory.
+Some of these fields can be offsets to vectors, strings and vectors.
+Vectors are one-dimensional blocks where each element is self-contained or stores reference to table or a string based on schema type information.
+A vtable decides which fields are present in table and where they are stored.
+Vtables are the key to support schema evolution.
+A table has no special rules about field ordering except fields must be properly aligned, and if they are ordered by size the will pack more densely but possibly more complicated to construct and the schema may provide guidelines on the preferred order.
+Two vtables might mean different things but accidentally have the same structure.
+Such vtables can be shared between different tables. vtable sharing is important when vectors store many similar tables.

+Space between the above blocks are zero padded and present in order to ensure proper alignment.
+Structs must be packed as densely as possible according the alignment rules that apply - this ensures that all implements will agree on the layout.
+The blocks must not overlap in memory but two blocks may be shared if they represent the same data such as sharing a string.

+FlatBuffers are constructed back to front such that lower level objects such as sub-tables and strings are created first in stored last and such that the root object is stored last and early in the buffer.
+See also (Stream Buffers](#stream-buffers) for a proposed variation over this theme.

+All addressing in FlatBuffers are relative.
+The reason for this?
+When navigating the buffer you don't need to store the buffer start or the buffer length, you can also find a new reference relative the reference you already have. vtables require the table location to find a field, but a table field referencing a string field only needs the table field location, not the table start in order to find the referenced string.
+This results in efficient navigation.

+## Example

+Uoffsets add their content to their address and are positive while a tables offset to its vtable is signed and is substracted.
+A vtables element is added to the soffset location to originally pointed to the vtable, i.e. the start of the referring table.

+    Schema:

+        enum Fruit : byte { Banana = -1, Orange = 42 }
+        table FooBar {
+            meal      : Fruit;
+            attitude  : (deprecated);
+            say       : String;
+            height    : short;
+        }
+        file_identifer "NOOB";

+    JSON:
+        { "meal": "Orange", "say": "hello", "height": -8000 }

+    Buffer:

+        header:
+            +0x0000 00 01 00 00 ; find root table at offset +0x0000100.
+            +0x0000 'N', 'O', 'O', 'B' ; possibly a file identifier ... or perhaps a vtable, probably not padding since non-zero.

+        root-table:
+            +0x0100 e0 ff ff ff ; 32-bit soffset to vtable location
+                                ; two's complement: 2^32 - 0xffffffe0 = -0x20
+                                ; effective address: +0x0100 - (-0x20) = +0x0204
+            +0x0104 00 01 00 00 ; 32-bit uoffset string field (FooBar.say)
+                                ; find string +0x100 = 256 bytes _from_ here
+                                ; = +0x0104 + 0x100 = +0x0204.
+            +0x0108 42d         ; 8-bit (FooBar.meal)
+            +0x0109 0           ; 8-bit padding
+            +0x010a -8000d      ; 16-bit (FooBar.height)
+            +0x010c 0, ...      ; (after table)
+                    0, ...      ; lots of valid but unnecessary padding
+                                ; to simplify math.
+        vtable:
+            +0x0120 08 00       ; vtable length = 8 bytes
+            +0x0122 0c 00       ; table length = 12 bytes
+            +0x0124 08 00       ; field id 0: +0x08 (meal)
+            +0x0126 00 00       ; field id 1: <missing> (attitude)
+            +0x0128 04 00       ; field id 2: +0004 (say)
+            +0x012a 0a 00       ; field id 3: +0x0a (height)

+        string:
+            +0x0204 5 (vector element count)
+            +0x0205 'h', 'e', 'l', 'l', 'o' (vector data) +0x020a '\0' (zero termination special case for string vectors)

+Note that FlatCC often places vtables last resuting in `e0 ff ff ff` style vtable offsets, while Googles flatc builder typically places them before the table resulting in `20 00 00 00` style vtable offsets which might help understand why the soffset is subtracted from and not added to the table start.
+Both forms are equally valid.

+## Internals

 Please observe that data types have a standard size such as `sizeof(uoffset_t) == 4` but the size might change for related formats.
 Therefore the type name is important in the discussion.